yahyaqr/yahyaqr/README.md

-First and foremost, I love graphic design, writing code, and educating people.
+First and foremost, I love graphic design :paintbrush:, writing code :computer:, and educating people :man_teacher:.

 I'm not good at aesthetics, but I understand design systems and design principles well.
 I'm not good at performance and charisma, but I can understand why humans do things and how to exploit it.

 I found my love for frontend development because frontend developers combine graphic design and programming skills to help users better understand how to use an application.
 I enjoy testing and implementing user interface designs repeatedly to determine the best design composition.
 I also find enjoyment when my products have been launched and used by many people.